antimof/UxPlay/README.txt

 can now stream superior-quality Apple Lossless audio without video in Airplay non-mirror mode.

-**-rpi** Video settings for Raspberry Pi, for hardware h264 video decoding in the GPU (requires the video4linux2 plugin from GStreamer-1.21.0 or later, or a backported patched version of an earlier release.
+**-rpifb** Video settings for Raspberry Pi, for hardware h264 video decoding in the GPU and rendering by the framebuffer, for systems not using X11 or Wayland (requires the video4linux2 plugin from GStreamer-1.21.0 or later, or a backported patched version of an earlier release.
 (If this is unavailable, use `uxplay -rpi -avdec`).
-Uses the glimagesink videosink.
+Uses the videosink "kmssink".

+**-rpigl** (or just **-rpi**) Similar to -rpifb, but uses the OpenGL videosink "glimagesink" (for Raspberry Pi systems with X11).

+**-rpiwl** Similar to -rpifb, but for Raspberry Pi systems using the Wayland video compositor (uses the videosink "waylandsink".

 **-avdec** forces use of software h264 decoding using Gstreamer element avdec\_h264 (libav h264 decoder).
 This option should prevent